rackerlabs/support-how-to/content/how-to/cloud-networks/create-an-isolated-cloud-network-and-attach-it-to-a-server/index.md

 product_url: cloud-networks
 ---

-With Cloud Networks you can create a virtual layer 2 network that you can attach to a new cloud server.
+With Cloud Networks, you can create a virtual Layer 2 network that you can attach to a new cloud server.
 This feature lets you keep your Cloud Server separate from the Rackspace network, the Internet, or both.